msschwartz21/germband-extension/README.rst

 This script will create an anaconda virtual environment named python36.
 You can activate the environment by running ``conda activate python36``.
 When you are done with the environment run ``conda deactivate`` to return to the basic python environment.

+.. warning:: ``conda activate`` doesn't appear to work in powershell, but it does work from the Anaconda Prompt and Command.

 When we are working in Jupyter Notebooks, nb_conda_kernels_ will provide the option to launch the notebook from any available virtual environment including python36.
 Justin Bois has a great introduction to Jupyter notebooks available `here <bebi103_>`_.

 .. _nb_conda_kernels: https://github.com/Anaconda-Platform/nb_conda_kernels